New Swedish you!

 The first thing you should think about is if you want to study on your own, or have lessons with a teacher.

 Having lessons will make you learn faster, as you get feedback from your teacher and get more speaking practice.
 In other words, this is the best way to learn how to speak Swedish.
-You can do a course at a language school, or do a private lesson (on Skype for example).
+You can do a course at a language school, or do a private lesson (with an online teacher for example).

 But if you are on a tight budget, you can also self-study.
-Just make sure to get some speaking practice with an actual Swede at some point (in person or via Skype).
+Just make sure to get some speaking practice with an actual Swede at some point (in person or via Skype/Zoom).

 4 important resources